26th October 2021

 Have you noticed your pet turning to lick you when they’re hungry or want to play?
 Any positive reactions to past licking behaviours could have, unintentionally, taught your dog that licking is a good way to get your full attention, whenever they want it.

-Here are some techniques to try, to prevent your dog from licking you:
+Here are some techniques to try to stop your dog from licking you:

 Change your body scent